Hans Schauder: Camphill and Garvald

 In Vienna when Schauder and his fiancé had joined the group of young, idealistic people led by Dr Karl Koenig, their dream was to found a community in which they could live on an equal footing with people in need of special care.
 This became a reality in Scotland.
 Here, after completing his medical studies in Basle, Schauder and his young wife joined the group of founders of the Camphill Community near Aberdeen that was to become the nucleus of a worldwide organisation and was a model of community living.
 While at Camphill, their twin girls were born and not long afterwards another daughter.

 In 1944, Schauder left Camphill to start a new anthroposophical community, Garvald School and Training Centre, near West Linton together with others from the Camphill group, turning an empty mansion house into the centre of a vibrant community.
 Though he was the medical doctor at Garvald, Schauder did everything from cleaning and cooking to singing lessons and Bible study.
 Then in 1949, after five years, Schauder and his family left to settle in nearby Edinburgh.
 He had been diagnosed with Tuberculosis and for some time Lisl had to support the family while he was recovering.
 Thereafter, he became the medical adviser at another anthroposophical organisation, the Rudolf Steiner School, Edinburgh.
 It was a welcome breathing space within the peaceful environment of his own home as opposed to the bustle of community living and there Schauder developed faculties that focused on the individual and his or her deeper problems.

-Already in Garvald, people had recognised and valued Schauder’s diagnostic abilities and assessment of young people with neurotic or psychotic traits or those in crisis situations.
-Both colleagues and others in the medical profession admired his creative and unusual way of working, inspired by the image of the illness and the challenges that it presented.
+Already in Garvald, people had recognised Schauder’s diagnostic abilities and assessment of young people with neurotic or psychotic traits or those in crisis situations.
+Both colleagues and others in the medical profession acknowledged his creative and unusual way of working, inspired by the image of the illness and the challenges that it presented.